-The notifications app can be configured through settings.
+The Notifications app can be configured through settings.

 - NOTIFICATIONS_REFRESH_TIME: The unread count in the top menu is automatically refreshed to keep the user informed about new notifications.
-This setting allows to set the time between each refresh in seconds.
+This setting allows setting the time between each refresh in seconds.
 You can also set it to 0 to turn off automatic refreshing.
 Default: 30 - NOTIFICATIONS_MAX_PER_USER: Maximum number of notifications that are stored per user.
-Older notifications are replaced by newer once.
+Newer replace older notifications.
 Default: 50